ZiggyCreatures/FusionCache/docs/Events.md

 - **🟢 1 HIT**: if found
 - **🔴 1 MISS + 🔵 1 SET**: if not found, the factory is called and the returned value is then set into the cache

-But if you subscribe to the lower **memory layer** events you may fall into one of these situations:
+But if you subscribe to the lower **memory level** events you may fall into one of these situations:

 - **🟢 1 HIT**: if immediately found
 - **🔴 1 MISS + 🟢 1 HIT**: if not immediately found, a lock is acquired to call the factory in an optimized way, then another cache read is done and this time the entry is found (because another thread set it while acquiring the lock)